tduong26/INDE577-Spring-2026/README.md

 ### `src/rice_ml/`
 Core Python package implementing machine learning algorithms from scratch, including both supervised and unsupervised learning methods.

-### `notebooks/`
-Jupyter notebooks that explain the usage, behavior, and interpretation of implemented algorithms on real and synthetic datasets.

 ### `examples/`

-Additional example scripts and demonstrations for model training, evaluation, and visualization.
+Example scripts and Jupyter notebooks demonstrating model training, evaluation, and visualization for each implemented algorithm.

 ### `tests/`
 Unit tests written with `pytest` to verify correctness, numerical behavior, and edge cases of the implemented methods.